 Multiple view browsers: Displaying several views becomes a necessity when viewing details and context simultaneously is important, the distortion of fisheye view is not appropriate, parallel viewing is required for comparison, or when the display speed is insufficient to allow continuous zooming and panning.
-Designers too often rely on the system's window manager [Myers 88].
+Designers too often rely on window managers' capabilities.
 Typically window managers handle the free overlapping and resizing of the windows.
 This strategy is easy to implement and permits any type of task to be performed, but we believe that it is more difficult to use.
 It has been shown [Bly and Rosenberg 86; Davis, Bury, and Darnell 85] that managing the overlapping windows can take considerable effort and time for the users.
 We believe that providing an automatic window management strategy should limit the need to move and resize windows incessantly.
-Many simple strategies (like the classic overview / detail pair) are possible and researchers are investigating more complex strategies that are likely to be closely linked to specific tasks [Funke et al. 93].
-The more elaborate strategies are likely to be task dependent and research is needed to provide guidelines for designers and to develop tools to specify and customize those window management strategies.
+Many simple strategies (like the classic overview / detail pair) are possible and researchers are investigating more complex strategies are likely to be task dependent and research is needed to provide guidelines for designers and to develop tools to specify and customize those window management strategies.